Open Source AI: The DeepSeek Takeaway for Europe

 On January 20th, DeepSeek sent shockwaves through the AI community by releasing models matching or exceeding OpenAI's frontier models on reasoning tasks, while demonstrating how to distill advanced capabilities into smaller, efficient models.
 The most impressive part?
 DeepSeek's reported model training costs were just $5.6 million compared to OpenAI's reported $78 million for ChatGPT-4o.

-While many focus on the US-China AI race or interpret DeepSeek as a “Sputnik moment”, they're missing the real story.
-This isn't about China versus the USA (or Europe!) – it's about the fundamental power of open innovation to reshape markets and facilitate collective progress and community-driven collaboration at the frontiers of science and technology.
+While many focus on the US-China AI race or interpret DeepSeek as a "Sputnik moment”, they're missing the real story.
+What DeepSeek did wasn't about China versus the USA (or Europe!) – it was about the fundamental power of open innovation to reshape markets and facilitate collective progress and community-driven collaboration at the frontiers of science and technology.
 As Nathan Lambert from the Allen Institute for AI succinctly put it: DeepSeek is an example of “the [open source] system working as intended.”
-And crucially for Europe, DeepSeek’s models highlight that the AI race is far from over and Europe is far from being shut out of this race.
-We can compete, dare I say lead in this race, if we double down on open source and become a leader in open source AI.

-Crucially, what DeepSeek accomplished wasn't magic.
-There were no massive algorithmic breakthroughs – just clever engineering and a return to first principles.
-They stacked existing techniques like reinforcement learning and fine-tuning in novel ways and achieved outsized results.
-The implications of this innovation cannot be overstated: they showed that breakthrough innovations in AI development don't always require massive capital investments or groundbreaking new theories – sometimes they just need a fresh perspective and clever engineering, a metaphorical reshuffling of the cards.
+In a nutshell: they showed that breakthrough innovations in AI development don't always require massive capital investments or groundbreaking new theories – sometimes they just need a fresh perspective and clever engineering, a metaphorical reshuffling of the cards.

 This brings competitiveness back to the realm of clever engineering rather than just massive investments, democratizing access to and the development of state-of-the-art AI models.
+Crucially for Europe, DeepSeek’s models highlight that the AI race is far from over and have created an opening: if we double down on open source, we can become a leader in open source AI.

 Recently, we’ve heard of a number of grand investments in AI infrastructure.
 For example, at the AI Action Summit, President Macron announced a €109 billion plan for AI compute infrastructure, matching the recently announced US Stargate program per capita.
 It is great to see this ambition in Europe.
 As per the Draghi report, Europe must make unprecedented economic investment in digital innovation if it wants to be competitive in the global economy.